 Day 6 - Getting lost on a straight road and reaching Damaraland - 25th June 2018

-A lot of you have been asking if we remembered to turn of the lights - thanks for your concern first of all, and the answer is YES.
-The reason we now remember to turn off the lights is because every time we opened the door after turning the engine off, the car would make a really angry beeping noise.
+A lot of you have been asking if we remembered to turn off the lights - thanks for your concern, and the answer is YES.
+The reason we now remember to actually turn them off is because every time we opened the door after shutting down the engine, the car would make a really angry beeping noise.
 Not knowing why, we assumed it just wanted to warn us that our doors were open, in the most annoying way possible (we insulted it a lot).
 Well, just next to the Tropic of Capricorn two days ago we made the connection between both, and suddenly felt very self-consciously embarrassed.
 At least if the battery runs out, it won’t be because of the lights.

 I woke up at 6am this morning after a cold and short night - this B&B was adorable but all the windows were open all the time and it was freezing in the rooms and breakfast area.
 Quick shower and repacked my entire suitcase before Anne emerged from her sleep and we went for breakfast.
 It was dark and foggy outside, we’d planned to have left at 7:30 - which we did!
 On time for once - because today was a loong drive and we wanted to do the detour by Cape Cross to see the seal colony.

 First, as we set off, the car was cold and full of condensation, so the windscreen was impossible to look through.
 Then, the fog was so dense we couldn’t see where we were going - Annie was driving and I was directing.
 Street names were impossible to read, and cars were only seen at the last minute.